justinbyo/jbarr-v3/_posts/2015-02-26-case-study-wordpress-hosting.markdown

 <h3>Wireframing and prototyping</h3>

-I used [UXPin][uxpin] to create high-fidelity wireframes of both the on-boarding and control panel with extensive notations, based off my sketches.
+I used [UXPin][uxpin] to create high-fidelity wireframes of both the on-boarding experience and control panel UI with extensive notations, based off my sketches.
 This included a multi-step tour of the product&rsquo;s control panels.
-UXPin wireframes are web-based, and I prefer them as deliverables since stakeholders can easily share on comment on them.
+UXPin wireframes are web-based, and I prefer them as deliverables since stakeholders can easily share or comment on them.

 <img class="large" src="/images/wordpress-onboard-wireframes.png" />